meisyal/MIM/README.md

 ## License

-This project is released under GNU General Public License Version 3.
+This project is released under Apache License Version 2.
 Please, check [LICENSE][license] for more information.
 All other contents (dependencies and etc.) are redistributed under their original license terms.